tatumamckinnis/Markov/README.md

 Note that `WordGram` objects are *immutable*, meaning they should not change after creation (similar to Java Strings).
 Therefore, none of the methods except the constructor should *mutate* (or change) the words assosciated with a `WordGram` object.

-You can expand the sections below to see details about individual methods you need to implement.
+For details on the constructor and methods of the `WordGram` class see the comments in the class you're given when you clone the project and the detailed descriptions in the [details document](docs/details.md).

-After implementing the `WordGram` class, you can run the `WordGramTest` [JUnit tests](#junit-tests).
+After implementing the `WordGram` class, you should run the `WordGramTest` [JUnit tests](#junit-tests) to verify that your implementation is correct.

 After correctly implementing the `WordGram` class, re-run the `MarkovDriver`.
 With the default values (`TEXT_SIZE = 100`, `RANDOM_SEED = 1234`, `MODEL_ORDER = 2`, `PRINT_MODE = true`, and `filename = "data/alice.txt"`) you should see different output than when you first ran the starter code, something like what is shown in the expandable section below.